cudenver-ai/Adversarial-Machine-Learning/README.md

+# Adversarial Machine Learning challenge for the 5th Data Science and AI Symposium

+## Before Contributing to This Project:

+### Branching Strategy:

+- Always create a separate branch for your changes.
+- Never push your changes directly to the main branch.- Pull Requests:
+- All changes must go through a pull request.
+- Pull requests must be reviewed and approved before merging.
+- Feel free to ask questions or seek clarification if needed.

 ### Prerequisites:

 - Python: Version 3.10 or higher.
 - Node.js / npm: You can install this via nvm (Node Version Manager) for better version control.
 You will need Node.js version 20 or higher
 - nvm: Highly recommend you install nvm to manage your Node.js versions efficiently.

 #### Create a Virtual Environment